FNaqavi/GenAI-with-LLMs/README.md

 # GenAI-with-LLMs
-## Generative Adversarial Learning with Language Models
+## Generative AI with Large Language Models
 The labs are done in AWS sagemaker studio.

 ---------------------